Timeline Guide

 What causes the delay

-Disputes typically take months to resolve through formal channels (managing agent escalation, First-tier Tribunal applications, Property Ombudsman complaints).
+Disputes typically take months to resolve through formal channels (managing agent escalation, tribunal applications to the First-tier Tribunal Property Chamber in England or the Residential Property Tribunal in Wales, Property Ombudsman complaints).
 During that time, buyers asking pre-contract enquiries about the dispute receive answers that flag uncertainty.
 Lenders may decline or require resolution before lending.
 Buyers in the open market typically prefer to wait for resolution or move on rather than buy into a live dispute.

 How to prevent it